Academic Integrity Tutorial

 The Library of Congress Call Number System

 Learn about call numbers in the SearchPath Tutorial section titled Understanding Call Numbers.
-Then apply this information with the SatchL Call Number game.
-It lets you place books in their proper call number order.

 These tutorials include an audio component and run automatically.

 - AZ Journals: Electronic Access to Journals.
 (1:41)

 - Books for Distance Students: Document Request & Delivery.
 (3:47)

 - Browsing New Books: For Fun, Research, and Project Ideas.
 (3:42)

 - Can't Find a Reference Source on Your Topic?
 (1:16)

 - Citing Sources with the Database Icons.
 (4:41)